Alban Street Festival celebrates St Albans’s Roman history

 You may also want to watch:

-Cllr Mandy McNeil, portfolio holder for business, culture and tourism, said: "The Alban Street Festival is one of the most exciting city centre events of the year and attracts huge crowds.
+Cllr Mandy McNeil, portfolio holder for business, culture and tourism, said: "The Alban Street Festival was a great success with thousands of people thronging the city centre and enjoying a fabulous day out.

 - 1 New £250K play park to be built in Harpenden